Le Zèbre: History

-On the outbreak of the First World War, the particularly light Le Zèbre cars turned out to be a “go-anywhere” vehicle and were selected for use as liaison vehicles by the army.
-From 1915, the Ministry of War placed an order for 40 cars per month and the supply of various military parts.
-These contracts allowed the company to retain the majority of its employees and avoid military requisition, unlike most other French car factories.
+On the outbreak of the First World War, the particularly light Le Zèbre cars turned out to be a “go-anywhere” vehicle and were selected for use as liaison vehicles by the French Army.
+From 1915, the Ministry of War placed an order for 40 cars per month, which allowed the company to retain the majority of its employees and avoid military requisition, unlike most other French car factories.

 In 1917 the two founders split up.
 Jules Salomon left the company and met André Citroën, the then director general at Mors and was instrumental in the development of the first Citroen cars.
 Le Zèbre’s ownership structure was revised, with Jacques Bizet resigning his executive position, although retaining a commercial stake in the company.

 From 1918, the new Type D was marketed.
-It had a four-cylinder engine of 998cc and four-speed gearbox, and was rated at 8 HP.
-It was available in 3-seat torpedo or 4-seat sedan versions.
-Its selling price of 10,200 F remained very affordable.
-André Morel, a former test pilot at Berliet was appointed sales manager for the whole of the south of France.
+It had a four-cylinder engine of 998cc and four-speed gearbox, and was rated at 8CV.
+It was available in 3-seat torpedo, 4-seat sedan or saloon versions, with wheelbases between 98 in and 114 in.
+With prices between 10,200 F and 16,500 F remained very affordable.
+In April 1919 André Morel joined the company as Sales Manager for the whole of the Southern France.

-In 1921, Edmond Moyet (Chief Engineer), Emile Akar and Joseph Lamy withdrew from the company to create the rival company Amilcar.
+In 1921, Edmond Moyet (Chief Engineer), Morel, Akar and Lamy withdrew from the company to create a rival company, Amilcar.
 Le Zèbre struggled to cope with the loss of these key personnel and their associated capital, as well a good deal of their commercial network which Lamy and Akar were able to lure away to their new project.